NUSCAS-Coders/eoy_transaction_recording/README.md

 - Each transaction is logged into the Transaction History that is viewable under its own tab.
 - ![](docs/img/eoy_trans_savedrecords.png)

+### Concerns
+- The current synchronicity with the Google sheet is performed via the GSpread library, which function incurs a Google Sheet v4 API call that is limited by rate.
+If the rate is too high, the call will fail.
+We need to find a way to efficiently make a sustainable number of API calls, and also handle that error (We have yet to handle that at the frontend :/)

 ### Future
 - Turn this into a mobile application!
-- Accommodate for a variety of discount models that can be represented on Google sheets and executed on the backend (Currently it is not handled on frontend code :l)
+- Accommodate for a variety of discount models that can be represented on Google sheets and executed on the backend (Currently it is handled on frontend code :l)
 - Code cleanup
 - Rustify this
 - The images were obtained by copying image urls from the web developer console.
 If only we have a way to programmatically do this part...